dlitvak/CarND-Path-Planning-Project/README.md

 ## Suggestions

-- Simulator has a reported bug where Frenet s-coors are reported as 0 about 30 m. before reaching end of the track.
+- Simulator has a reported bug where Frenet s-coors are reported as 0 about 30 m. before reaching the end of the track.
 This needs to be fixed.
-- It would be of great benefit if we could replay simulator runs with the a different Ego planner code version.
+- It would be of great benefit if we could replay simulator runs with different Ego planner code versions.
 This would allow the students to test the code changes to see how the run has improved.
 Currently, we are writing the code against what feels like a random situation generator without an ability to reproduce it.